-Algae blooms have been occurring in Florida since the 1500s – when Ponce de León was first discovering the Sunshine State.
-The only thing required for a typical season of algae blooms is the right water and wind currents.
-A normal season should only last from October to April, yet recently there have been algae bloom seasons that have lasted upwards of 17 months.
+Algae blooms have been occurring in Florida since the 1500s – when Ponce de León first discovered the Sunshine State.
+The only thing required for an algae bloom is the right water and wind currents.
+Normally, a season should only last from October to April.
+Recently, there have been algae bloom seasons that have lasted upwards of 17 months.
 As of August 2018, the cycle is on its 9th month and isn’t showing any sign of slowing down.
-This has caused the coastal regions of Florida to become full of dead wildlife ranging from fish, manatees, and sea turtles, plus countless others which can be attributing to a decrease of tourism and locals being pushed out of their homes and businesses.
+Now, the coastal regions of Florida are full of dead wildlife.
+This includes fish, manatees, and sea turtles, plus countless others.
+Algae blooms decrease tourism and push locals out of their homes and businesses.

 Though there are many factors that cause harmful algae blooms, there are some steps one can take at home to ensure they aren’t part of the problem.

-Algae blooms are a natural occurrence and regardless of steps taken they will still occur in Florida, yet with these steps and joining the fight against climate change can impact how long and harmful these algae bloom seasons are.
+Indeed, algae blooms are a natural occurrence and regardless of steps taken they will still occur in Florida.
+Yet these steps and joining the fight against climate change can impact how long and harmful these algae bloom seasons are.

 Photo of dead marine life on a Florida coast by Elise DeCuba